Global-Health-Engineering/pre-cleaning-system-design-for-HDPE-bottles/README.md

 | Salary Costs                     |   40    |       Pole Stand        | Cutting, Welding, etc.             | 1        | Barlows         Engineering       |           11           |
 | Salary Costs                     |   41    |  Workbench & Painting   | Cutting, Welding, etc.             | 1        | Real Steel        Industries Ltd. |          337           |
 | **Total Costs Prototype (CHF):** |         |                         |                                    |          |                                   |        **599**         |

 Table 1: Part list of the pre-cleaning station in CHF.
 Where necessary, local prices in MWK were converted into CHF according to the exchange rate at the time of the project.
+<br><br>
 # 4. User Manual

 ## 4.1 Prototype Construction